vincuska/utf8-octal-decoder/README.md

 ## Features

-> So if there's any code like this:
+- So if there's any wierd stuff like this:
 + `\x63\x6F\x6F\x6C`
 + `\143\157\157\154`
 + `\x63\x6F\157\154`